 But, your brother cannot hold up a reasonable deal forever.
 If he refuses to agree to the deal, you are also free to have an experienced Probate Attorney petition the court.
 You can bring the terms to a judge for approval.
 This way your brother can voice his concerns but, if the judge agrees to the terms, you can proceed with the sale free of liability.

-Can You Sell Estate Property Without Beneficiary Approval?
-Yes!
-But Carefully.
+In Conclusion: Sell Estate Property Without Beneficiary Approval